-Illustrated presentation and essay on how white filmmakers envision futures inflected by Asian culture, but devoid of actual Asian people.
-A visual analysis of 40+ years of American science fiction cinema.
+Series of projects, presentations, and texts on how white filmmakers envision futures inflected by Asian culture, but devoid of actual Asian people.
+A visual analysis of 50+ years of American science fiction cinema.

 Co-published by Centre Canadien d’Architecture and Sternberg Press, this book is a result of collective reflections on architecture, contemporary social concerns, institutions, and the public.

 WILD PARROT PLAYGROUND